mynamesleon/imageFit/README.md

     objectFit: true, // true by default - adds 'fitted-object-fit' class (if supported) instead of 'fitted-tall' or 'fitted-wide' classes
     useMargins: /MSIE 7|MSIE 8/i.test(navigator.userAgent), // false by default - apply negative marginTop or marginLeft equal to half height or half width of the image
     resize: true, // true by default,
-    customResize: true, // true by default - use customResize function (if available), and if resize is true
     checkOnResize: false, // false by default - whether to do image load check on resize.
 Useful if image src is likely to change.
 E.g. picture element

     // callbacks